MicrosoftDocs/powerquery-docs/powerquery-docs/data-privacy-firewall.md

 This is how unintentional data leakage can happen.

-Imagine if you were joining SQL data that included employee Social Security Numbers with the results of an external OData feed, and you suddenly discovered that the Social Security Numbers from SQL were being sent to the OData service.
+Imagine if you were joining SQL data that included employee Social Security Numbers with the results of an external OData feed, and you suddenly discovered that the Social Security Numbers from SQL where being sent to the OData service.
 Bad news, right?

 This is the kind of scenario the Firewall is intended to prevent.